gluster/upstream-glusterfs-builds/build_selinux.md

 ## Pre-Requisites

-1. Creation of Bugzilla account if you dont have one.
+1. Create a Bugzilla account if you dont have one.

-2. Creation of a Fedora Account
+2. Create a Fedora Account

-3. Creation of Pagure account
+3. Create a Pagure account

 4. Join the important Mailing Lists